tsanhan/dotnet-dating-app/README.md

-Setting up the message repository: we'll start with an interface create and go to Interfaces/IMessageRepository.cs
+ Setting up the automapper profiles: we build the profiles because our dto is pretty big and not can be auto mapped. go to AutoMapperProfiles.cs

-up next: our dto is big so we'll use automapper to help a bit
+ up next: adding a message controller